 - The sound packs a punch

 Cons of Fender CT-60S

-- Does not come with a gig bag
+- It does not come with a gig bag

-It has a scale length of 22.8” and a mahogany neck.
-There is layered mahogany used on the top, sides, and back.
-You will see a set of open geared tuning machines with a GraphTech NuBone nut.
-Any classical guitarist will be happy to take this guitar on their trip.
-It has elegant looks, a strong build, and Greta playability.
-It is the best mini travel acoustic guitar.
+The Mini II has a scale length of 22.8″ and a mahogany neck.
+Layered mahogany is used on the top, sides, and back.
+You will see a set of open-geared tuning machines with a GraphTech NuBone nut.

 Pros of Cordoba Mini II MH